d-floe/quartz/content/art/color-precision.md

 To use the original discord icon simply locate the `%localappdata%\Discord` path, find the `app-1.0.####` folder, locate `app.ico`, and copy-paste the file to a different location.

-Then in the `Properties` you can click `Change Icon...` to set the icon to the new `app.ico` icon you just pasted.
+Then in the `Properties` you can click `Change Icon` to set the icon to the new `app.ico` icon you just pasted.

 ![[image-1.png]]

 ##### Auto Startup

 To run your `.bat` file on startup, go to `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup` in your file explorer.
-If there is already a Discord shortcut present feel free to delete the shortcut and copy your new shortcut into the directory.
+If there is already a Discord shortcut present feel free to delete the old shortcut and copy your new shortcut into the directory.
 Once that is done, the `.bat` file you created should start up every time you log into windows.

 ![[color-precision-63.png]]